Probing the Schwarzschild black hole immersed in a dark matter halo through astrophysical tests: Constrains on the parameters of the dark matter halo through the astrophysical quasiperiodic oscillations

 The numerical limits \(\theta_{i,\min}\) and \(\theta_{i,\max}\) are given in Table~\ref{table:priors}.

 Assuming independence, the full prior factorises as

 where \(\Theta=(M,r,\rho_s,r_s)\).

-Using the upper frequency $\nu_{\mathrm{up}}$ and lower frequency $\nu_{\mathrm{low}}$ formulas in Eqs.~\eqref{upper-lower-freq}, we construct a joint Gaussian likelihood that simultaneously incorporates the observational $\nu_{\mathrm{up}}$ and $\nu_{\mathrm{low}}$ data listed in Table~\ref{Table 1}.
+Based on the upper and lower frequency relations given in Table~\ref{tab:models}, we construct a joint Gaussian likelihood that simultaneously incorporates the observational $\nu_{\mathrm{up}}$ and $\nu_{\mathrm{low}}$ data listed in Table~\ref{Table 1}.
 The total log-likelihood is

 where the contribution from the upper (\(U\)) frequencies is

 and the term for the lower (\(L\)) frequencies is

 Here, \(\nu_{U,\mathrm{obs}}^{\,i}\) and \(\nu_{L,\mathrm{obs}}^{\,i}\) are the measured upper and lower QPO frequencies, \(\nu_{U,\mathrm{mod}}^{\,i}\) and \(\nu_{L,\mathrm{mod}}^{\,i}\) are the corresponding model predictions, and \(\sigma_{U,\mathrm{obs}}^{\,i}\) and \(\sigma_{L,\mathrm{obs}}^{\,i}\) denote the corresponding statistical uncertainties for the associated quantities.